 The two parts of a Declining Budget:

-In order to grasp how a Declining Budget is used, we must first identify the two vital factors for its success.
-Restaurant Sales (Revenue) and Product Pricing.
+To grasp how we use a Declining Budget, we must first identify the two vital factors for its success: restaurant Sales (Revenue) and Product Pricing.

 #1) Restaurant Sales (Revenue)

 Factually, restaurant revenues are variable.
-Many restaurants obtain their revenue from multiple revenue centers with Dining Room, Bar, Catering, Banquets, and Retail as the most common.
+Many restaurants obtain revenue from multiple revenue centers, with Dining Room, Bar, Catering, Banquets, and Retail as the most common.

 Each week, the sales from these revenue centers can vary widely based upon seasonality, weather, holidays, sporting events, construction, and new competition.